nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-upload-file-nuxeo-using-rest-api.md

 ### {{> anchor 'resumeaninterruptedupload'}}Resume an Interrupted Upload

-Note the importance here of having saved the batch id: it can be seen as a _resumable upload session id_.
+Note the importance here of having saved the batch ID: it can be seen as a _resumable upload session ID_.

 ```
 GET /api/upload/<myBatchId>/0